h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>>
 >>> Note that if a client sends "radius/1.1", the client will see that the server failed to acknowledge this request, and will close the connection.
 For any other client configuration, the connection will use historic RADIUS/TLS.

-> "1.0" - send "radius/1.0", and use historic RADIUS/TLS.
+> Other values ("1.0", "1.0, 1.1", "1.1", etc.)
 >
->>  When the "Version" configuration flag is set to "1.0", the system will send the ALPN string "radius/1.0".
-However, everything else about the connection is identical to historic RADIUS/TLS.
->>
->> This behavior is used to help administrators distinguish between systems which can use ALPN from ones which cannot use ALPN.
-The act of sending the name "radius/1.0" is an implicit statement that the system is likely to also support "radius/1.1".
->
 >> Client Behavior
 >>
->>> The client MUST send only the ALPN string "radius/1.0".
+>>> The client MUST send the configured ALPN string(s).
 >>>
->>> The client will receive either no ALPN response from the server, or an ALPN response of "radius/1.0", or a TLS alert of "no_application_protocol" (120).
+>>> The client will receive either no ALPN response from the server, or an ALPN response of one version string with MUST match one of the strings it sent, or else a TLS alert of "no_application_protocol" (120).
 >>>
->>> If the connection remains open, the client MUST use historic RADIUS/TLS.
+>>> If the connection remains open, the client MUST treat the connection as using the matching ALPN version.
 >>
 >> Server Behavior
 >>
 >>> If the server receives no ALPN name from the client, it MUST use historic RADIUS/TLS.
 >>>
->>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
+>>> If the server receives one or more ALPN names from the client, it MUST reply with the latest mutually supported version and then use the latest supported version for this connection.
 >>>
->>>  Note that the server may receive multiple ALPN names from the client.
-So long as the server receives "radius/1.0", it can reply with "radius/1.0".
+>>> If the server receives one or more ALPN names from the client, but none of the names match the versions supported by (or configured on) the server, it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.
 >>>
->>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.

-> "1.0, 1.1" - Negotiate historic RADIUS/TLS or RADIUS/1.1
->
->> This value MUST be the default setting for implementations which support this specification.
->>
->>  Connections MAY use either historic RADIUS/TLS or RADIUS/1.1.
->>
->> Client Behavior
->>
->>> The client MUST send both "radius/1.0" and "radius/1.1" via ALPN.
->>>
->>> If the client receives no ALPN response from the server, or an ALPN response of "radius/1.0", it MUST use historic RADIUS/TLS.
->>>
->>> If the client receives an ALPN response of "radius/1.1" from the server, it MUST use RADIUS/1.1.
->>>
->>> Otherwise the client receives a TLS alert of "no_application_protocol" (120) from the server, and the connection is terminated.
->>
->> Server Behavior
->>
->>> If the server receives no ALPN name from the client, it MUST use historic RADIUS/TLS.
->>>
->>> If the server receives one or more ALPN names from the client which include the ALPN name "radius/1.1", it MUST reply with ALPN "radius/1.1", and then use RADIUS/1.1.
->>>
->>> Else, if the server receives one or more ALPN names from the client which include the ALPN name "radius/1.0" but not "radius/1.1", it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
->>>
->>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0" or "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.

-> "1.1" -  Require the use of RADIUS/1.1
->
-> Any connection MUST use RADIUS/1.1
->
->> Client Behavior
->>
->>> The client MUST send only the ALPN string "radius/1.1".
->>>
->>> If the client receives no ALPN response from the server, or an ALPN response of anything other than "radius/1.1", it MUST close the TLS connection.
->>>
->>> If the client receives an ALPN response of "radius/1.1" from the server, it MUST use RADIUS/1.1.
->>>
->>> Otherwise the client receives a TLS alert of "no_application_protocol" (120) from the server, and the connection is terminated.
->>
->> Server Behavior
->>
->>> If the server receives no ALPN name from the client, it MAY reply with a TLS alert of "no_application_protocol" (120), and MUST close the TLS connection.
->>>
->>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.
->>>
->>>  Note that the server may receive multiple ALPN names from the client.
-So long as the server receives an ALPN name "radius/1.1" from the client, it is deemed to match, and the connection MUST use RADIUS/1.1.
->>>
->>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>> These requirements for negotiation are not specific to RADIUS/1.1, and therefore can be used unchanged if any new version of RADIUS is defined.

-By requiring the the default configuration to allow historic RADIUS/TLS, implementations will be compatible with both historic RADIUS/TLS connections, and with RADIUS/1.1 connections.
-It is therefore the only default setting which will not result in connection errors.
+By requiring the default configuration to allow historic RADIUS/TLS, implementations will be able to negotiate both historic RADIUS/TLS connections, and also RADIUS/1.1 connections.
+Any other recommended default setting would prevent either the negotiation of historic RADIUS/TLS, or prevent the negotiation of RADIUS/1.1.

 Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to require RADIUS/1.1.
 The connections should be monitored after this change to ensure that the systems continue to remain connected.
 If there are connection issues, then the configuration should be reverted to using allow both "radius/1.0" and "radius/1.1" ALPN strings, until such time as the connection problems have been resolved.